hakanensari/vacuum/README.markdown

     worker << { "ItemId"  => "0486454398" }
     pp worker.get.node("Item")

-Check the integration specs for more examples.
+Repeat ad infinitum.

-Ultimately, you should rely on the API documentation to build your queries.
+Check the integration specs for more examples and then dive into API documentation.

 Stubbing
 --------